⚡ Quick answer

 +

-Registered auction participants in Japan are primarily licensed dealers and registered export companies.
-Private individuals cannot typically participate directly in major auctions — they access the market through licensed dealers or export agents who bid on their behalf.
-International buyers use Japanese export agents registered as auction members.
+Registered participants are primarily licensed dealers and registered export companies.
+Private individuals cannot typically participate directly in major auctions.
+International buyers access the market through Japanese export agents who are registered auction members.
 This professional structure maintains auction quality and liquidity.